Fill in the blank: To fight crime, we must first ________.

 - Criminal justice and law enforcement teachers, postsecondary: $74,740

-With a bachelor’s degree, you can start earning approximately $50K depending on what specific field you choose.
+With a bachelor’s degree in criminology, you can start earning approximately $50K depending on what specific field you choose.
 However, with more education, your salary potential will increase, which is why many criminology majors decide to pursue a master’s degree as well.
 Many of our rankings include joint bachelor’s/master’s degrees that save you time and money.
-If you know you want to become a criminology professor or lawyer, you will need a master’s, so it’s a great idea to plan ahead.
+If you know you want to become a criminology professor or lawyer, you will need a master’s, so it’s a great idea to plan ahead for graduate school.

 Related Resource: What is a Bachelor’s Degree?